rahulmanuwas/crowdsale_token/README.md

 ![Image 3](3_Accounts_Created.png?raw=true "Test Accounts")

-Some accounts that I created for testing the contract:
+Image 3 contains some accounts that I created for testing the contract.